mulbagalamaq/KGs-CKG-Literature-/README.md

-**Goal:** Implement a system to use GNNs + LLM over knowledge graphs to integrate literature with knowledge graphs made from large public datasets to turn a free-text biomedical question into a grounded answer with biomedical information and PMIDs / experiment IDs.
+**Goal:** Implement a system to use GNNs + LLM to integrate knowledge graphs made from large public datasets with literature to turn a free-text biomedical question into a grounded answer with biomedical information and PMIDs / experiment IDs.

 ## ✨ TL;DR (Summary)